splunk/splunk-operator/docs/PremiumApps.md

 * Ansible task timeouts - raise associated timeout (splunkdConnectionTimeout in web.conf, rcv_timeout, send_timeeout, cxn_timeeout etc values in server.conf)
 * Pod Recycles - raise livenessProbe value.
 More details on this at [Health Check doc](HealthCheck.md)

-### Current Limitations
+### Limitations

-* For indexer clustering environments, need to manually extract Splunk_TA_ForIndexers app and place in Cluster Manager AppFramework bucket to be deployed to indexers.
+* For indexer clustering environments, you need to manually extract Splunk_TA_ForIndexers app and place in Cluster Manager AppFramework bucket to be deployed to indexers.

 * Need to deploy add-ons to forwarders manually (or through your own methods).